bezmoradi/tutorials/go/json.md

 {"name":"Go","use_cases":["Cloud And Network Services","Web Development","Command-line Interfaces","DevOps And Site Reliability"]}
 ```

-An important note while working with either `Marshal` or `Unmarshal` functions is that the struct fields **must** be PascalCase otherwise Go cannot figure it out.
+An important note while working with either `Marshal` or `Unmarshal` functions is that the initial letter of struct fields must be uppercase otherwise Go cannot figure it out.
 The type of `byteSlice` variable is `[]uint8` and by taking a peek at `https://go.dev/ref/spec#Types`, we will see that `uint8` is `the set of all unsigned 8-bit integers (0 to 255)`.
 Technically, in order to see a human-readable format of a `uint8` type, we need to cast it to the `string` type; in other words, `string(byteSlice)` shows a string representation of any variable with the `uint8` type.
 Now let's create a file named `main_test.go` to add tests for our function:

 ```go